 How often should you talk about money?
 I believe that once a month, you and your spouse should sit down and go through the family finances.
 I would suggest going on a ‘money date’, where you set aside an hour and go to a location (could be a coffee shop) exclusively for that purpose.

 What should we discuss?
 There are many areas you can discuss including budgeting, family goals, the vision for your finances, giving, debt, insurance, estate planning, retirement planning and more.

 As time goes by, money discussions should become a normal relaxed part of life and part of everyday dialogue lessening the need for a money date!
 But you might like the date so much you keep doing it!

 No.5 – Put yourself in their shoes

-One of the greatest sources of conflict in marriage is the different perspective we have about ‘needs’ versus ‘wants’.
-These differences need to be discussed calmly and openly, so that we can understand the other spouse’s perspective and to reach a resolution.
+One of the greatest sources of conflict in marriage is the different perspectives we have about ‘needs’ versus ‘wants’.
+These differences need to be discussed calmly and openly so that we can understand the other spouse’s perspective and reach a resolution.
 Sometimes we need to face the reality that our perceived ‘need’ is really more a desired ‘want’, and we need to understand the financial implications of having that ‘want’ met.